Nudity: Steam baths and spas

-In Islamic countries, with many regional variations in practice, communal bathing at the hammam is primarily for men and avoids complete nudity.

 Changing rooms and showers

 The men's locker room—which in Western cultures had been a setting for open male social nudity—is, in the 21st century United States, becoming a space of modesty and distancing between men.
 For much of the 20th century, the norm in locker rooms had been for men to undress completely without embarrassment.
 That norm has changed; in the 21st century, men typically wear towels or other garments in the locker room most of the time and avoid any interaction with others while naked.
 This shift is the result of changes in social norms regarding masculinity and how maleness is publicly expressed; also, open male nudity has become associated with homosexuality.
 In facilities such as the YMCA that cater to multiple generations, the young are uncomfortable sharing space with older people who do not cover up.
 The behavior in women's locker rooms and showers also indicates a generational change, younger women covering more, and full nudity being brief and rare, while older women are more open and casual.

 In the 21st century, some high-end New York City gyms were redesigned to cater to millennials who want to shower without ever being seen naked.
 The trend for privacy is being extended to public schools, colleges and community facilities replacing "gang showers" and open locker rooms with individual stalls and changing rooms.
 The change also addresses issues of transgender usage and family use when one parent accompanies children of differing gender.